https://github.com/mpollmeier/scala-repl-pp

 removeModuleInfoFromJars := removeModuleInfoFromJars.triggeredBy(Universal/stage).value

-```## Comparison / alternatives
+# Comparison / alternatives

 `srp` allows you to:

-* use it as a library with minimal dependencies in your own build
+* use it as a library in your own build with *minimal* dependencies

 * use `#>`, `#>>` and `#|` operators to redirect output to file and pipe to external command

-* run code on startup and shutdown
+* run custom code on startup as well as on shutdown

-* structured rendering including product labels and type information:
+* structured rendering including product labels and type information

-* Ammonite has some Scala2 dependencies intermixed, leading to downstream build problems like [this](https://github.com/com-lihaoyi/Ammonite/issues/1241).
-It's no longer easy to embed Ammonite into your own build.
+`srp` allows you to use it as a library in your own build with *minimal* dependencies.
+Ammonite has some Scala2 dependencies intermixed, leading to downstream build problems like [this](https://github.com/com-lihaoyi/Ammonite/issues/1241).
+Therefor it's no longer easy to embed Ammonite into your own build (something we used to do when we used Scala 2.13).

-### How can I build/stage a local version?
+## How can I build/stage a local version?

 ```bash